 The accuracy assessment in this study revealed an insignificant variation among the results of the classifiers.
-Therefore, comparing this study with some previous studies, the accuracy of LULC classification varied from one classifier to another seguel to variations in methods, techniques, time and space [49,14,27].
-Variations the in classification outputs could be traceable to the influence of atmospheric, surface and illumination characteristics of the images [26].
+Therefore, comparing this study with some previous studies, the accuracy of LULC classification varied from one classifier to another sequel to variations in methods, techniques, time, and space [49,14,27].

+The result of Guanyao Xie and Simona Niculescu, 2021 [57] in consonance with this study showed, that RF and SVM models both performed well for LCLU classification; however, the accuracy assessments show that the SVM is better suited to classification.
+For urban LCLU classification, Jozdani et al., 2019 [59] deployed machine learning with Object-based Image Analysis (OBIA) methodologies.
+Though we did not integrate OBIA in our study, his results also support the highperformance rating of SVM and RF.
+LeCUN et al., (2015) [58] compared Convolution Neural Network (CNN) with other machine learning algorithms in terms of classification accuracy.
+In his results, the CNN outperforms other state-of-the-art machine learning classifiers.
+However, there are certain essential considerations to be made about its effectiveness.
+In comparison to RF models and SVMs, previous applications of CNN models have tended to stress their complexity.
+In this situation, cross-validation is frequently used to tune and optimize parameters for CNN algorithms.
+Variations in the classification outputs could be traceable to the influence of atmospheric, surface and illumination characteristics of the images [26].
 It is pertinent to state that some other studies had reported that there are minor to moderate fluctuations in the accuracy of the LULC classification using different classifiers [50,51].
-The high accuracy performance of RF classifier in this study with Kappa coefficient of 0.97 is further supported with previous studies such as that of [13] and [19] with accuracy levels 0.93 and 0.90, respectively, for the RF classifier.
+The high accuracy performance of the RF classifier in this study with a Kappa coefficient of 0.97 is further supported with previous studies such as that of [13] and [19] with accuracy levels 0.93 and 0.90, respectively, for the RF classifier.
 A small difference is found between the previous study and this study on the accuracy levels of SVM [52,53].
 Furthermore, [26] noted that the accuracy of SVM and RF has very little difference, but the difference increases between either SVM and K-NN.